EmbeddedLLM/vllm-0.1.4-rocm/docs/source/getting_started/amd-installation.rst

         $ bash patch_torch211_flash_attn2.rocm.sh

     .. note::
-        Flash-attention-2 (v2.0.4) does not support sliding windows attention.
+        - Flash-attention-2 (v2.0.4) does not support sliding windows attention.
+        - You might need to downgrade the "ninja" version to 1.10 it is not used when compiling flash-attention-2 (e.g. `pip install ninja==1.10.2.4`)

 2. Setup xformers==0.0.22.post7 without dependencies, and apply patches